 When we got back to Allentown, Dad talked to Mike and me about getting baptized.
 Did we accept Jesus Christ as our Lord and Savior?
 At the time, I suppose I did.
 I never heard of Jesus Christ being anything other than the Lord and Savior.
-Plus I knew that’s what my dad wanted me to do.
+Plus, I knew that’s what my dad wanted me to do.
 That was what Uncle Kermit and Aunt Dolly wanted too.

-I started to imagine her outside of my school in a magical taxicab that hovered down from the sky, waiting for me.
-She’d appear as a princess while she’d scoop me up in her arms and glitter would fall all around us.
-Back to LA we’d go and live happily ever after.
+I started to imagine her waiting for me, outside of my school.
+She’d arrive in a four-passenger spaceship, a fantastical taxicab, that hovered down from the clouds.
+A sky princess she was, or appeared to be, and now, I was one too.
+She’d raise me up into her arms and glitter would fall all around us.
+Back to LA we’d go and live happily ever after in a cottage near the LA River.
 So silly, but I’d wish for this constantly.
 Yet every day was the same.
 At the end of the school day, the loud speaker in the classroom would dismiss each group of students, one at a time.

 “Bus 15, Bus 24, Bus 33,” and so on.